WebAssembly/design/AstSemantics.md

 If developer tools are active, attaching a debugger before the termination would be sensible.

-Callstack space is limited by unspecified and dynamically varying constraints and is a source of [nondeterminism](Nondeterminism.md).
-If program callstack usage exceeds the available callstack space at any time, a trap occurs.
+Call stack space is limited by unspecified and dynamically varying constraints and is a source of [nondeterminism](Nondeterminism.md).
+If program call stack usage exceeds the available call stack space at any time, a trap occurs.

 Implementations must have an internal maximum call stack size, and every call must take up some resources toward exhausting that size (of course, dynamic